Meet Our Volunteers

-Dottie is an integral part of Bat World’s outreach education programs across the U.S. She holds both state and USDA licensing.
-Her lectures for Texas Parks and Wildlife draw huge crowds at their parks.
-She has worked very closely with specialty veterinarians – Emergency & Critical Care, Ophthalmology, Orthopedics, Toxicology, Dermatology, and Internal Medicine to advance veterinary knowledge about bats as well as having the skill set of these learned veterinarians to assist with Bat World’s captive care and rehabilitative charges.
-Dottie also functions as Bat World’s grant writer.
-Dottie was responsible for the general care and feeding of over 20 manatees when she worked for the USDA in Florida which is how she and Amanda Lollar first met many years ago.
-She is also the author of Lil Drac, A Tribute to the Tiny Bat Who Rocked a Million Hearts.
+Dottie volunteers as Bat World’s Director of Planning, assisting with new projects, educational outreach, workshops, grant writing, editing and annual reports and much, much more.
+Dottie has also worked very closely with specialty veterinarians – Emergency & Critical Care, Ophthalmology, Orthopedics, Toxicology, Dermatology, and Internal Medicine to advance veterinary knowledge about bats.
+She was responsible for the general care and feeding of over 20 manatees when she worked for the USDA in Florida, which is how she and Amanda Lollar first met many years ago.
+Dottie is also the author of Lil Drac, A Tribute to the Tiny Bat Who Rocked a Million Hearts.

 Larry, husband of Amanda Lollar (Founder of BWS), is a mechanical engineer, designer, and a friend to animals of all species.
 He has been interested in bats since learning of their intelligence and curiosity in 2001 when he first met Amanda.
-Larry has assisted in many areas of Bat World’s operation including blueprint/design, construction, civil engineering, information technology, bat rescuer, grounds keeper, errand runner, transport volunteer, cage cleaner, treat giver and temporary vehicle for Peekaboo’s amusement.
+Larry has assisted in many areas of Bat World’s operation including blueprint/design, bat rescuer, grounds keeper, errand runner, transport volunteer and treat giver.
 Larry says that although he never thought there was much validity in any of the traditional bat myths, he had no idea that bats were so invaluable to the environment, so socially interactive, so intelligent and wonderfully efficient in what they do in life.